ws-flare/ws-flare-test-client/README.md

 You need to have docker installed before running tests.

-Before running tests make sure you have pulled the mysql docker image using the command below
+Before running tests make sure you have pulled the rabbitmq docker image using the command below

 ```
-docker pull mysql:5
+docker pull rabbitmq
 ```

 next run the following command to run the tests